microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/examples/Update-MgBetaUserAuthenticationPhoneMethod.md

 # A UPN can also be used as -UserId.
 Update-MgBetaUserAuthenticationPhoneMethod -UserId $userId -PhoneAuthenticationMethodId $phoneAuthenticationMethodId -BodyParameter $params
 ```
-This example shows how to use the Update-MgBetaBetaUserAuthenticationPhoneMethod Cmdlet.
+This example shows how to use the Update-MgBetaUserAuthenticationPhoneMethod Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).